benstone/3dmm-source-notes/README.md

 The source tree includes a document describing the [syntax used by Chomp](https://github.com/microsoft/Microsoft-3D-Movie-Maker/blob/main/kauai/DOC/CHOMP.DOC).

 The CHT files use a lot of macros to reduce code duplication.
 Many of these macros are defined in [KIDGS.H](https://github.com/microsoft/Microsoft-3D-Movie-Maker/blob/main/INC/KIDGS.H).

+### Chelp

+Chelp is an editor for help topics.
+Help topics are also used for tooltips, dialog boxes, Talent Book pages, etc.

 ### Mkmbmp